 Elizabethtown-Lewis Central School Bus 73 has driven over 119,000 miles and is in need of replacement, according to Superintendent Scott Osborne.

-Superintendent Scott Osborne said that school is facing an aging bus inventory that needs to be addressed.
+Osborne previously said that school is facing an aging bus inventory that needs to be addressed.

 “We are really cautious with Bus 73 right now,” Osborne said.
 “It is far beyond the end of its lifespan with 137,443 miles on it.
 Our other bus, 77, has 113,939 miles on it.
 We are only asking for one and we would take 73 out of service and use 77 as a spare.”